 Coping with Spring Allergies

-Spring is here (more or less) and with it comes hay fever allergies, aka seasonal allergic rhinitis.
-Hay fever’s sneezing, congestion and runny nose are similar to those of a cold.
-But where a cold can last a few days to a couple of weeks, hay fever can go on for months.
+Hay fever allergies, aka seasonal allergic rhinitis, is marked by sneezing, congestion and a runny nose . the symptoms are similar to those of a cold, but where a cold can last a few days to a couple of weeks, hay fever can go on for months.
 In fact, for many sufferers, once it starts in the spring, it doesn’t end until the first hard frost of winter.

 Pollen is the culprit here, from trees, weeds and various grasses.
 Unfortunately, short of staying indoors with the windows closed tight and a constantly running air conditioner and air purifier, there’s not much sufferers can do to avoid pollen.
 Even if you don’t have trees or plants in or near your home, pollen grains will hitch a ride on the wind and find their way to you.

 The pollen count measures the concentration of all the pollen the air in a certain area at a specific time.
 The actual measure is grains of pollen per cubic meter of air collected over a 24-hour period.
 Local weather reports and any number of Web sites and apps can give you the number.
 While pollen counts will change throughout the day, they still can help decide when it may be better to stay inside.

 Regardless of the count, as a general rule of thumb pollen counts are higher during the early morning hours.
 It’s best to avoid the outdoors between 5-10 a.m., saving your outdoor activities for late afternoon.
 Warm, breezy days also increase pollen counts, but rain washes the grains out of the air, so going out after a heavy rain can be a good choice.